BobGerman/Bots/Notes/07-CallingServices.md

 There's nothing more frustrating than getting a 401 - Access Denied, with no idea why.
 Here are my handy troubleshooting steps.

+---
+__**CHALLENGE**__ (after class)

+* Download or clone the [Bot Builder Samples](https://github.com/microsoft/BotBuilder-Samples) and find the demo 46.teams-auth in the language of your choice.
+* Follow the instructions in the readme to register, build, and run the sample
+* Modify the sample to call the Graph API instead of just showing the token

+---

 ### ** THE END **

 ## Repos used in this workshop: